 Fish and Wildlife Service, Interior.

-Document Availability: You may obtain documents in the following places:
+Document Availability: You may obtain copies of the EIS and related documents in the following places:

 ○ Chula Vista Public Library, Civic Center Branch, 365 F Street, Chula Vista, CA 91910; telephone: 619-691-5069.

 ○ San Diego County Library, Imperial Beach Branch Library, 810 Imperial Beach Blvd.
 Imperial Beach, CA 91932; telephone: 619-424-6981.

 ○ Chula Vista Public Library, South Chula Vista Branch, 389 Orange Avenue, Chula Vista, CA 91911; telephone: 619-585-5755.

 Brian Collins, Refuge Manager, San Diego Bay National Wildlife Refuge at 619-575-2704, extension 302 (telephone) or email@example.com (email); or Andy Yuen, Project Leader, 619-476-9150, extension 100 (telephone), or firstname.lastname@example.org (email).